 Economic Status

 Economic well-being was ascertained by a wealth index.
 Wealth quintiles (poorest, poor, middle, rich, richest) were used to assess inequalities in food access among the households34.
-Main sources of income were also measured as income-earning activities determine a household’s capacity to access a variety of foods and other nutrients35.
+Main sources of income were also measured as income-earning activities to determine a household’s capacity to access a variety of foods and other nutrients35.

 Temporal Factors